FLtoCOTransplant/javascript-challenge/README.md

 they see something they can't explain they attribute it to aliens and report their sightings.

-With this project lets take a small sampling of the reported sightings and review them.<p>
+With this project lets take a small sampling of the reported sightings and review them.

+<p>&nbsp;</p>

-<p>There is a window for you to enter in a date.
+There is a window for you to enter in a date.
 Please use the format of x/x/xxxx, no preceding

 zero is necessary for the month or date.
-If you do this the search will not return anything.<p>
+If you do this the search will not return anything.

+<p>&nbsp;</p>

-<p>After you have finished reviewing this information take a look at some of the newly released
+After you have finished reviewing this information take a look at some of the newly released

 U.S. govt files related to UFOs.
-You can find them [here][us govt website].<p>
+You can find them [here][us govt website].

+<p>&nbsp;</p>

 ![](UFO-level-1/static/images/fox.jpeg)